 General entry advice

-Minimum UK undergraduate honours degree with 2:1 classification (or overseas equivalent) in a relevant subject.
+Minimum UK undergraduate honours degree with 2:1 classification (or overseas equivalent) in a relevant subject, such as economics, political economy, economic history, history, politics, international relations or languages.

 APPLYING TO KING'S